Hey there! Maslenitsa (Russian Mardi Gras) just started in Russia! Let’s talk a bit about Russian traditions for Maslenitsa.

 Wednesday – Dainty

-On Wednesday the son-in-law (and other guests) would be invited to eat mother-in-law`s pancakes.
+On Wednesday the son-in-law (and other guests) would be invited to eat mother-in-law`s crepes.
 The mother-in-law would show her love and care for him.

 Thursday – Orgy

 It is the day when all the work would stop and celebrations would start widely.
 The must-do of the day was attack of the ice-house.
 The idea of the day was to let go of all the negative feelings, gained during the cold winter evenings.
 People would enjoy horse-riding, ice-skating and horse-riding.

 Friday was the day, when son-in-law would show his love and care for his mother-in-law.
 It was the evening when mother-in-law would attend her daughter`s house and eat her crepes.